 With the incidence rate more than doubling in the last decade, autism is now the fastest growing developmental disability.
-North Carolina has the second highest prevalence rate in the U.S., that's 1 in 58 children in NC has autism.
+North Carolina has the second highest prevalence rate in the U.S., that's 1 in 57 children in NC has autism.
 Charlotte, Greensboro and Raleigh are in the nation's top 20 cities with autism prevalence.
-Nationally, 1 in 68 children has autism.
+Nationally, 1 in 59 children has autism according to the newly released report by the CDC's Autism and Developmental Disabilities Monitoring (ADDM) Network.

 Autism is a lifelong, complex spectrum of neurobiological developmental disorders.
 It affects how the brain processes information and learns.
 The social and communication challenges that individuals with autism experience can make it difficult for them to speak and make friends.
 Dealing with everyday tasks and situations - second-nature to most people - can be unsettling, frustrating, and even frightening.
 Coping with everyday life can erode self-confidence and self-esteem, and make it difficult to form and keep personal, social and professional relationships.